farbodtaymouri/Books-Papers/Leadership/Azure Well-Architected Framework/AI/Design Areas/Application Design for AI Workloads on Azure.md

 ### Core Security Principals

 * __Standard autentication and authorization__
 * __Data Lineage security wuth user context propagation: Ensure that the access control is maintained throughout the data pipeline.
 Pass user identity so that the ueser can only access the results he/she are authorised to see.
+For example, you might pass Microsoft Entra group claims into the knowledge tool call to ensure that grounding never retrieves unauthorized documents.
+This configuration guarantees cached results and ensures that AI responses respect user permissions.
 *  __audit trails__ : Implement detailed logging of AI interaction for compliance and security monitoring.